 4. Stir gently with a wooden spoon until the Ravioli rise to the surface.

-When I read that, naturally my first reaction was all, who are you to tell me which spoon I should use?
+When I read that, naturally my first reaction was, who are you to tell me which spoon I should use?
 In full rebellion against Step 4, I grabbed the closest metal spoon.
 Because first of all, I couldn’t reach the wooden spoons from where I was standing, and second of all, what difference does it make whether it’s wooden or metal?
 I’m stirring pasta in hot water.
 They might have done better to omit the “spoon” part of the instruction, because seriously?
 Are you going to plunge your arm into that hot water and stir?

 5. Allow to simmer at a very slow boil for 5-7 minutes or until desired tenderness.